kspendli/google-oauth-react-app/README.md

     - Give support email
     - give developer email
     - next
-    - add user email - which need to use for login
+    - add user email - which need to use for login, Here we can add many users also
     - save

 ## Step4: